bonitasoft/bonita-doc/md/web-service-tutorial.md

 ```
 {{api}}
 ```
-* Insert a text widget in the form, with the following content:
+* Insert a text widget in the form, with the following text property:
 ```
 Capital: {{country.capital}}
 ```

-Save the form, and we are done.
+Rename the form into _**Display capital**_, save it, and we are done.

-You can test the process on the portal, you have to select a country to instantiate the case, and then the capital of this country is displayed on the next human case.
-The web service is used to retrieve the capital the first time.
+18. We do not want to implement a case overview for this simple use case.
+Select the pool, go on the _**Execution tab**_, click on _**Overview page**_ and select _**No form**_.

+To test the process, just follow those steps:
+* Select the pool
+* Configure the actor mapping to the group "/acme"
+* Click on the "Run" button to install and enable the process and be redirected to the instantiation form
+* From the instantiation form in your browser, select a country and submit
+* The browser will be redirected to the user perspective in the Portal
+* A new task "Display Capital" should be available (refresh if not), click on it
+* The capital should appear on its associated form